 Hack #1: Keep Tracks of the Number of Puffs You’ve Used

 This is a little time consuming and labour intensive, but each inhaler will report how many puffs you’ll get in one canister.
 This information is usually on the packaging.
 To keep tabs on how many puffs you use, keep a diary, then when you know you’re coming close to its maximum puff capacity, you’ll know it’s time to invest in a new one.
 Alternatively, if you know how many puffs you use per day, you can calculate in advance roughly when you need to replace it.

 If your inhaler is full, it will sink to the bottom of a container of water.
 So the simple way to test how much is left in the canister, is to place it in water to see if it floats.
 Very simple, but very effective.
 All you need to do is take the metal canister out of its plastic holder and place it in a container of water.
 A full canister will be heavy, so it either sinks or floats (if some of the spray has been used) with its top pointing down in the water.

 A half-full canister is less heavy and will float at a 45 degree angle with its top popping up above the water’s surface.

 An empty canister is light, and will therefore float almost horizontally on the surface of the water.

-Asthma Australia chief executive Michele Goldman says the new 'puffer' could reduce hospital visits and even save lives in an emergency.
+Asthma Australia chief executive Michele Goldman said in an article on Health Times, the new 'puffer' could reduce hospital visits and even save lives in an emergency.

 "People with asthma will often have several relievers in various places, making it easy to lose track of how much medication remains in each canister," she said in a statement.